-Visual aids like Multimedia will be used to present lectures.
-All the materials will be provided in soft copies or hard copies.
-Soft copies will be provided through common group email account.
+Visual aids like Multimedia alongside whiteboard writings will be used to present lectures.
+All the materials will be provided as soft copies through common group email account.
 Teaching methods will be: lectures, group discussion, exercises, case studies, assignments and presentations.
-The techniques of experiential learning like role play, question and answer sessions, practical research and report writing will be used to increase participation.
-Students are expected to be enthusiastically involved in the classroom activities.
-In addition, problem solving and on-line discussions will be highly appreciated.
+Techniques like role play, question and answer sessions, practical research and report writing may be used to increase participation.
+In addition, problem solving and hands on learning is encouraged.